rtmigo/xrandom_dart/README.md

 | `Xrandom64`  | `Xorshift128p` | Everywhere except JavaScript |

 `Xrandom64` is a more modern and advanced generator.
-On the other hand, `Xrandom` is extremely compatible and lightning fast.
+On the other hand, `Xrandom` is lightning fast.

 # Classes